Cindy and Barrett with RV in Montrose

 21. What does a full-time RV living budget look like?

-One thing I will say, though, it’s wise to hit the road with an emergency budget.
+One thing I will say, though, is that it’s wise to hit the road with an emergency budget.
 If you didn’t notice above, trucks and RVs break when you’re moving a lot, and that’s true whether they’re old or new!

 I’d recommend having a security blanket.